Tips for a First Time Dog Owner

 You will be able to ask advice on issues like feeding from a good shelter or breeder.
 Find out what your dog has been used to.
 You can then choose to continue good habits.
 Persevere.
 Training takes time and patience so be calm with your puppy.
 They are making sense of a whole new world and need your love and understanding.
 Puppy training classes are invaluable for a first time dog owner.

-On to toilet training.
+On to toilet issues.
 Puppy’s wee a lot.
 We took our 8 week old puppy out every 20 minutes!
 Prepare to take the pup outside very regularly at first and give plenty of opportunity for them to have success.
-Rewards their success with praise, ignoring mistakes rather than ‘telling them off’.
-Remember they want to please you but are learning- mistakes will happen.
-Some owners use puppy pads to help with toilet training.
+Rewards their success with praise, and ignoring mistakes.
+Remember they want to please you but are learning.
+Some owners use puppy pads to help with training.
+More advise for those experiencing their puppy or dog peeing in the house here.

 As a new owner, I did not know the safe foods my dog was allowed to eat and those that could be harmful.
 Be aware of harmful foods, particularly if you have children that may drop food on the floor for greedy pups will steal!
 Knowing ‘no go’ foods will be be a life line and save no end of worry and vets bills.
 Trust me!